 Princeton University Library

 Members, Visitors, and their companions or partners have access to the research collections at Princeton University Library.
 You will need to obtain a library card by visiting the Access Office, just inside the door in Firestone Library.
 They will need to see your IAS ID card as well as an ID showing your permanent address.
-While you are in the Access Office please consider asking for a printer account which will allow you to print from any library printer in their system.
+While you are in the Access/Privileges Office please consider asking for a printer account which will allow you to print from any library printer in their system.
 Marquand Library, the library for Princeton University's art and archaeology collections, provides some services to the Institute community.

 Library Services related to Princeton University Library which will save you time